azhar00012/contact-book/README.md

 ## Start Json server

 Go to `src/json` folder and run `json-server --watch db.json` to start watching database changes and run the project properly.
+Navigate to `http://localhost:3000` for JSON Server and `http://localhost:3000/contacts` for editing contacts.

 ## Code scaffolding